Plant pests are one of the most common types of household infestation.

 What Are Some Home Remedies Getting Rid Of A Fungus Gnat Infestation?

-There are a lot of easy home remedies, most of which require items you probably already have laying around.
+There are a lot of easy home remedies, most of which require items you probably already have lying around.

 Here are just some of the many quick and easy remedies available: